MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/swipeview.md

 [![Screenshot of SwipeView swipe items, on iOS and Android](swipeview-images/swipeview-swipeitems.png "SwipeView swipe items")](swipeview-images/swipeview-swipeitems-large.png#lightbox "SwipeView swipe items")

 When a `SwipeItem` is tapped, its `Invoked` event fires and is handled by its registered event handler.
+In addition, the `MenuItem.Clicked` event fires.
 Alternatively, the `Command` property can be set to an `ICommand` implementation that will be executed when the `SwipeItem` is invoked.

 > [!NOTE]
 > When the appearance of a `SwipeItem` is defined only using the `Text` or `IconImageSource` properties, the content is always centered.